 3 Collection of personal information

-Personal information is defined as information or an opinion that can identify or can reasonably identify an individual.
-This may include an individual’s name, address, email address and telephone numbers.
-The type of personal information that Mirvac collects will depend upon what dealings the relevant individual may have with Mirvac.
+Personal information is any information (including an opinion) which can be used to identify you.
+The types of personal information that Mirvac collects about you will depend upon what dealings you may have with Mirvac.

-- register or subscribe for electronic newsletters (either in person at one of our shopping centres or online) customer loyalty programs, competitions or promotions run by Mirvac;
+- register or subscribe for electronic newsletters (in person, at one of our shopping centres or online) customer loyalty programs, competitions or promotions run by Mirvac;

 - hire mobility equipment in a Mirvac managed shopping centre;